cjekel/shape_optimization_rubber_gasket_Abaqus/readme.md

 We have a parametric design as so:
 ![Parametric design](https://github.com/cjekel/shape_optimization_rubber_gasket_Abaqus/raw/master/pictures/param.png)

-where you are trying to find β0 and β1 that minimize the closure gap and contact pressure.
+where you are trying to find β0 and β1 that minimize the closure gap and reduces the deviations in the contact pressure.
 We can use optimization to find the best β0 and β1.
 I used MaxLIPO algorithm described [here](http://blog.dlib.net/2017/12/a-global-optimization-algorithm-worth.html) that is implemented into the dlib library.

 The project is currently set up to use a scipy optimization (Nedler-Mead because of potentially discontinuity) as default.
-If you want to try out MaxLIPO install the dlib library and comment the dlib function of optimization.py as required.
+If you want to try out MaxLIPO install the dlib library and uncomment the dlib functions of optimization.py.

 The processes required to evaluate the objective function:
 1. Open Abaqus sketch and change dimmensions.